 Day 1 +2 Uluwatu

-Bali inspired every year many visitors to explore many beautiful beaches to temples and rice terraces.
-There are many best things to do and see in Bali and even possible to enjoy many off the beaten path experiences for the first time.
+Bali inspires many visitors every year to explore many beautiful beaches, temples, and rice terraces.
+There are many best things to do and see in Bali, and even possible to enjoy many off-the-beaten-path experiences for the first time.
 How about watching Kecak & Fire Dance at Uluwatu Sea Temple?
-Yes, during your trip to Bali Island this traditional dance performance will get you to know a lot more about Balinese culture.
+Yes, during your trip to Bali Island, this traditional dance performance will get you to know much more about Balinese culture.

 How to get there